cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

   }

-Now only one of the Flowlet instances will receive the word *scream*, and there can be no more write conflicts.
+Now only one of the Flowlet instances will receive the word *scream*, and there can be no more incorrect counts.
 Note that in order to use hash-based partitioning, the emitting Flowlet must annotate each data object with the partitioning key::

   @Output("wordOut")